 Great Barrier Reef Extreme Weather Program

-The Great Barrier Reef Extreme Weather Program was implemented by GBRMPA following the extreme weather events of 2010-11 summer.
-The program was funded through the Australian Government's Caring for Our Country initiative and involved a range of partners, including the Queensland Government, reef industry groups and research agencies.
+We implemented the Great Barrier Reef Extreme Weather Program after the 2010–11 summer.
+The program was funded through the Australian Government and involved a range of partners, including the Queensland Government, reef industry groups and research agencies.

-The program has assisted GBRMPA to understand what extreme cyclones and floods mean for the Reef and the people who depend on it.
+The program assisted us to understand what extreme cyclones and floods mean for the Reef and the people who depend on it.
 It also helped target efforts to support recovery of damaged areas and build the resilience of the Reef over the longer term.

-The Extreme Weather and the Great Barrier Reef Report presents key findings from the Program and profiles management and stewardship efforts that have been put in place to help the Reef cope with the after-effects of extreme weather.
+The Extreme Weather and the Great Barrier Reef Report presents key findings from the program and profiles management and stewardship efforts put in place to help the Reef cope with the after-effects of extreme weather.

 The report also provides an overview of extreme weather in the context of climate change and the long-term outlook for the Reef and its management.